Website Usability Research privacy notice

 How long your personal data will be kept

-The personal information you provide in the screener survey will be kept for the duration of the research and not more than 6 months from the date of submission.
-If you have not been selected to participate in the research your data will be deleted within 5 working days of the research activity.
+The personal information you provide in the register your interest form will be kept for the duration of the research project and not more than 6 months from the date of submission.

-Recordings will be held for no longer than 12 months form the day of recording.
-Clips and stills used in reports and presentations will be retained for longer, but these will be anonymised.
+Other personal information collected during the research activities will be held by Invuse or KCC for no longer than 12 months from the day of the activity.
+Clips and stills used in reports and presentations will be retained for longer, but these will always be anonymised.

 Reasons we can collect and use your personal information